 If the parent of a node were to become inaccessible due to machine or link failures, the node and its own descendants would be disconnected from the tree.
-The application might require that a node remain in the tree at all times.
-In this scenario, the node must be able to contact its parent's ancestors.
-Every node keeps a (constant size) list of a of its
+A node must be able to contact its parent's ancestors if necessary.
+Every node keeps a list of a of its ancestors.
+This list is updated every time its parent sends it a message.